-The subject property is in the University statistical neighborhood, which is characterized mostly by single-unit and two-unit residential uses with some multi-unit residential and commercial/retail uses along East Evans Avenue.
+The subject property is in the University statistical neighborhood, which is characterized mostly by single-unit residential uses and some neighborhood serving commercial/retail uses East Evans Avenue, and the University of Denver Campus.
 Generally, there is a pattern of rectangular blocks in a street grid pattern with alley access.
-The subject property is located four blocks west of the campus of the University of Denver.
-It is also three blocks east from South Downing Street, where RTD bus route 12 runs north-south with a 15-minute headway.
-The RTD light rail University of Denver station is 0.4 miles northeast from the subject property.
+The subject property is .5 miles from Harvard Gulch Park.
+There is a an RTD stop at South Downing and Iliff for bus route 21 with a 30-minute headway.